TITLE 23: EDUCATION AND CULTURAL RESOURCES

 B) give the complainant the opportunity to submit additional information, either orally or in writing, about the allegations in the complaint; and

 C) require that the public entity that is the subject of the complaint submit a written response to the complaint.
-The public entity shall submit its response and all other documentation to the State Superintendent and the parent, individual, or organization filing the complaint no later than the date indicated in the written correspondence received under this subsection (k), except as prohibited under the Freedom of Information Act [5 ILCS 140].
+The public entity shall submit its response and all other documentation to the State Superintendent and the parent, guardian, individual, organization, or advocate filing the complaint no later than the date indicated in the written correspondence received under this subsection (j), except as prohibited under the Freedom of Information Act [5 ILCS 140].

 A) findings of fact and conclusion;